itsAnyTime/Exercises/README.md

 ## Sassy Website
 (uib-framework-variables-sassy)

-NOT finish: Images not good, rest ok
+Almost finish: Images not good, rest ok

 Create a mockup website as seen in the [reference image folder](Exercises/UIB-framework-variables-sassy/images_reference).